 Assisted hatching is a technique that may help with the implantation stage of conception.
 Because the embryo must hatch from the zona pellucida before it can attach to the uterine wall, there is a theory that failure to implant may be due to an embryo's inability to escape from its shell.
 To aid in this process, we use extremely fine instruments to create a small opening in the zona pellucida prior to embryo transfer.

-Assisted hatching has been helpful for women in their later reproductive years, those with thicker-than-average zona pellucidas, and those for whom implantation has been unsuccessful, despite good-quality embryos.
+The infertility doctors at IVF Florida have found that assisted hatching has been helpful for women in their later reproductive years, those with thicker-than-average zona pellucidas, and those for whom implantation has been unsuccessful, despite good-quality embryos.

 Contact Our South Florida Offices Today

 Contact us today to learn more about ICSI, PGD (preimplantation genetic diagnosis), assisted hatching, or to request an appointment at one of our top Florida fertility centers.